AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 The CoordinatedInteraction base class provides the maximum convenience for implementing an interaction component.
 It inherits from MonoBehavior.
 If you wish to use NetworkBehavior things (like SyncVar) you must use or create a different base class to extend because
 Unity does not allow you to have a generic class that extends NetworkBehavior.
 See examples of how to do this in InteractionV2/Components, such as NetworkCoordinatedHandApplyInteraction.
+All you need to do is extend the generic class and convert it to non-generic by specifying type arguments, then struggle to come up with a descriptive name that isn't too long.

 It works as follows:
 1. When the client performs an interaction involving this object, each validator (implementation of IInteractionValidator interface) is invoked.
 Validators are able to tell if validation is happening on client or server side, so they can customize the validation if needed.
 All validators live in Input System/InteractionV2/Validations.
 It is highly recommended to re-use, modify, or implement new validators so that common validation logic can be shared.